JonRC/JonRC/README.md

 # Jonathan Rodrigues Cardoso
 #### 	I'm passionate about building solutions for people through programming.<br/>
-#### 	Specialized in backend with Typescript, Javascript and NodeJs.<br/>
+#### 	Specialized in backend with Typescript, Javascript, NodeJs, AWS and Docker<br/>

 ### About
-- 🔭 Working as Software Engineer at Linte
+- 🔭 Working as Senior Software Engineer [Deckers Brands](https://www.deckers.com/)
-- 📓 Majored in Physics at Federal University of Uberlândia
+- 📓 Majored in Physics at the Federal University of Uberlândia

 ### Contact